systemslab/infra/README.rst

 ===================================================
-Hathisar -- The Hadoop integration testing framework
+Infra: a framework for deploying systems and running experiments
 ===================================================

 This is the SRL's infrastructure repository.
+Originally, it was called "Hathisar - the Hadoop integration testing framework".

 ``hathisar`` is an automation framework for Hadoop, written in Bash and Python.
 It contains scripts for deploying object stores (e.g., Swift), connecting them to Hadoop, running Hadoop jobs, and graphing results.
 It is based on Ceph's `teuthology <https://github.com/ceph/teuthology>`__ test framework.